hanami/site/content/guides/rom/v5.0/getting-started/core-concepts.md

 **Step 7.** Application Domain has a need to update an entity.

-**Step 8.** The repository, accepting either an entity object or a raw `Hash`
-            representing the entity, configures either a changeset or direct command on relation to make changes to the datastore.
+**Step 8.** The repository, accepting either an entity object or a raw `Hash` representing the entity, configures either a changeset or direct command on relation to make changes to the datastore.

-**Step 8.1.** Before the Changeset passes itself to the underlying command, you
-              can map the Changeset data into a structure that's more akin to what your datastore looks like.
+**Step 8.1.** Before the Changeset passes itself to the underlying command, you can map the Changeset data into a structure that's more akin to what your datastore looks like.

-**Step 9.** Command processes one or more tuples through the
-            <mark>input schema</mark> then executes against the datastore which
-            updates the data.
+**Step 9.** Command processes one or more tuples through the `input schema` then executes against the datastore which updates the data.

 ## Repositories